alvaroscelza/blue-onion-labs-entry-test/README.md

 result for those.

 ## Assumptions
-- Handling all that data in memory is not an issue, nor is performance.
+- Handling all that data in memory is not an issue, otherwise we would have to explore how to download it by chunks.
 - Data is always correctly formatted, no correctness checks are made.
 - Task 3 is confusing: not sure if you want to have the last know position of a satellite, or that satellite position given a time T (and returning None in case we don't have a position for that satellite at that time T).
 I'm assuming